onouv/fscl/doc/fscl/architecture/Architecture.md

 ## Core Data Management Llibrary

-As each view-specific service must maintain a copy of a common Shadow Model as defined in the [[Data Management Concept]],  a shared library supporting this feature set is needed.
+As each view-specific service must maintain a copy of a common Shadow Model as defined in the [Data Management Concept](./data-management-concept/Data%20Management%20Concept.md),  a shared library supporting this feature set is needed.
 This library can be used by any view specific service to implement the shadow model.

 Handles authoritative reference data for the following domain entities, see [[Core Domain Model]]:
 * Functions